telerik/ajax-docs/controls/calendar/how-to/highlight-today-date.md

 # Highlight Today Date

-There are situations when you may want the today's date in the **RadCalendar** highlighted.
+There are situations when you may want the today's date in the [ASP NET AJAX Calendar](https://www.telerik.com/products/aspnet-ajax/calendar.aspx) highlighted.
 You can easily achieve this with couple of lines in the markup.

 ````ASP.NET